ZeProgFactory/MediaPlayer/README.md

 [Simple Xamarin, UWP & WPF samples for the MediaPlayer …](https://github.com/ZeProgFactory/MediaPlayer_Buddies)
 and for those interested some links about the tricks of this library and examples in the [wiki](https://github.com/ZeProgFactory/MediaPlayer/wiki) section...

+# Notes and warnings
+This is only a preview, so there are missing features.
+If you are kind and ask for them, perhaps we'll implement them.
+Otherwise, as is is opensource contribute.
+PR (pull requests) are wellcome.

+## Android emulator
+12/01/2019 - The mediaplayer control isn't working well in Android emulator, whereas same features work on a physical device.

 ## Current platform support

 |platform|sample|build|state|